 The Task Force mission is to:

-citizens with viable, cost-effective options for changing our municipal energy usage to 100% renewable energy by 2030.
+citizens with viable, cost-effective options for converting our municipal energy usage to 100% renewable energy by 2030.

 Task Force Actions

-· We collected the energy usage data for Temple’s municipal sector to assess
+· We have collected the energy usage data for Temple’s municipal sector to assess

 the demand for each building.

-· We obtained professional energy audits for Town Hall and the Annex - both not previously retrofitted for reducing energy leaks and demand.
+· We have obtained professional energy audits for Town Hall and the Annex - both not previously audited or retrofitted for energy efficiency.

-· We have met with directors of the NH Community Development Finance Authority
+· We have held meetings with directors of the NH Community Development Finance Authority

 and Clean Energy NH to discuss financial